MattHodge/matthodge.github.io/_drafts/publicspeaking.md

 After a few years of work, you start to collect some stories about what you have achieved, or what you have failed at and learnt from.

-Additionally, in my role, I focus on only a few topics which I am constantly talking with people about, so I was finding I started to build up a standard set of "talking points" on certain topics.

 The major things I learn about and want to talk about go my blog posts which I can then easily convert later into presentations.
 It also reduces the stress when you have to create a talk and have already fleshed out most of what you want to say in blog form.

 :white_check_mark: Tip: Write down your stories, what you have learnt and work achievements (and failures).
 It gives you a lot of easy material to refer back to and convert into presentations later.
+People can learn valuable lessons from your experiences, even if you perceive them to be failures.

 # Do a joint presentation

-At Coolblue, an event called [Behind the Scenes](https://www.coolblue.nl/behindthescenes), where a few times a year, different teams from the Coolblue Tech Department give presentations to an external audience to give attendees a taste of what sort of thing we are doing at Coolblue.
+At Coolblue, there is an event called [Behind the Scenes](https://www.coolblue.nl/behindthescenes), where a few times a year, different teams from the Coolblue Tech Department give presentations to an external audience to give attendees a taste of what sort of thing we are doing internally.

-Our team was chosen as the one to do the presentation for the event, which of course filled me with dread as I would have to speak in front of a lot of people.
+Our team was chosen to do the presentation for the event, which of course filled me with dread as I would have to speak in front of a lot of people.

-One of my team members was Flynn Bundy, who is a comfortable public speaker.
-We teamed up for the talk and did a 45-minute joint presentation to 90 attendees - something I was not comfortable doing alone just yet.
+One of my team members Flynn Bundy, is a comfortable public speaker so we teamed up.
+We did a 45-minute joint presentation to 90 attendees - something I was not comfortable doing alone just yet.

 This provided me with a "safety net".
 If for some reason I was too nervous or shaky to do something, Flynn could simply take over the session and the crowd would be none the wiser.

-:white_check_mark: Tip: If possible, do some talks with a friend or college.
+:white_check_mark: Tip:If possible, rope in a confident friend or colleague to present with you.
 It makes the stress and build up to the presentation more manageable, and if you get too nervous it allows them to take over.

 # Be inspired by others

+I am fortunate to find myself surrounded by people who are more confident in presenting at conferences than I am.
+Flynn is just one of the many colleagues I am able to learn from.

-As I mentioned, I worked with Flynn, who had done a few conference talks before.
-He wasn't the only one at Coolblue though, [Pat Hermans](https://twitter.com/phermens) and [Paul De Raaij](https://twitter.com/pderaaij) have also given several presentations.
-I also have the occasional beer or 7 with [Jaap Brasser](https://twitter.com/Jaap_Brasser), who travels around the world talking at various PowerShell events.
+[Pat Hermans](https://twitter.com/phermens) and [Paul De Raaij](https://twitter.com/pderaaij) are fellow Coolbluers who have given several presentations.
+I also have the occasional beer or 7 with [Jaap Brasser](https://twitter.com/Jaap_Brasser) who travels around the world talking at various PowerShell events.

-I learnt a lot from these guys, not only presentation skills but how they prepare, what their thought process is and how they deal with nerves before their talks.
-I probe them with questions, especially when I got closer to the presentations I had coming up.
+I learnt a lot from these guys, not only in relation to presentation skills, but also how they prepare, what their thought process is, and how they deal with nerves before their talks.
+I probe them with questions, especially when I have an upcoming presentation.

 Not only did they give me help, but they also applied a little pressure.
 They knew I wanted to start doing conference talks and improve my presentation skills, so would bug me with links to call for papers for upcoming conferences, and keep asking me when I would speak at their user group.
 Eventually, you run out of excuses and just have to say yes.

 :white_check_mark: Tip: Surround yourself with people that are already doing what you want to achieve, ask them questions and listen to their advice.
+Look for mentors and do not be afraid to ask them if you can practice presenting to them.
+They may be able to help you polish your delivery.

 # Actively take steps to get better